 - interdisciplinary study: interactions between biology, ecology, sustainability and civic planning, politics, community activism, and social services

-The program is staffed by faculty members from Simon’s Rock and other colleges and universities.
+The program is staffed by faculty members from Bard College at Simon's Rock and Bard College.
 Each faculty member is responsible for teaching in the two-week modules within the tropical ecology and sustainability course.